mcncm/hafnia/README.md

 You can build and install a Cavy binary with Cargo.
 Clone the repository, `cd` to the Cavy directory, and run `$ cargo build --release && cargo install --path .`.
 Make sure that `~/.cargo/bin` is in your `PATH` variable.
-It should build and run on Rust stable, beta, and nightly, and on Linux, OS X, and Windows.
+It should build and run on Rust stable, beta, and nightly, and on Linux, MacOS, and Windows.
+I don’t anticipate any architecture-dependence, but am curious to know if it builds and runs on aarch64.
 Cavy currently requires rustc >= 1.48.0.

 ## For your quantum computing infrastructure
 Please email `cavy` dash `lang` dash `support` at `mit` dot `edu`.